xoxzo/blog.xoxzo.com/content/Engineering/about-n-lambda-note-en.md

 Slug: about-n-lambda-note
 Summary: Introducing a monthly magazine called "N Lambda Note", for whom loving computers

-Hi this is Nonaka, who is having unquiet time as [Rugby world cup 2019](https://www.rugbyworldcup.com/)is approaching.
+Hi this is Nonaka, who is having unquiet time as [Rugby world cup 2019](https://www.rugbyworldcup.com/) is approaching.

 I would like to introduce a monthly magazine that would be a definite delight for computer freaks called